- Pediatric Gastroenterology

 Current Research and Scholarly Interests

-My research focuses on improving health care delivery systems for children, adolescents and young adults with chronic illness with a focus on the transition from pediatric to adult-oriented health care.
+My research focuses on improving health care delivery systems for children, adolescents and young adults with chronic illness.
+I have a particular interest on the transition from pediatric to adult-oriented health care, development of chronic disease self-management skills, and assessment of patient reported outcomes.

 Legislative Advocacy: Evaluation of a Grand Rounds Intervention for Pediatricians